-Marriage was a core institution of Roman culture, closely linked to the origins and well-being of the state as Rome's early legends attest: the marriage of Trojan Aeneas to Lavinia, princess of Latium, that was destined to establish the Roman race (Livy, AUC I.1; Vergil, Aeneid VI.760 ff., VII.254 ff.), the encounter of the Alban priestess Rhea Silvia with the god Mars that produced Rome's founders, the twins Romulus and Remus (Livy, AUC I.4; Vergil, Aeneid I.273-277), and the abduction of the Sabine women that secured for Rome citizen wives and children (Livy, AUC I.13).
-Not at all a romantic pairing of vir and femina, the intention of iustum matrimonium was the production of new citizens for Rome.
+Marriage was a core institution of Roman culture, closely linked to the origins and well-being of the state as Rome's early legends attest: the marriage of Trojan Aeneas to Lavinia, princess of Latium, that was destined to establish the Roman race (Livy, AUC I.1; Vergil, Aeneid VI.760 ff., VII.254 ff.), the encounter of the Alban priestess Rhea Silvia with the god Mars that produced Rome's founders, the twins Romulus and Remus (Livy, AUC I.4; Vergil, Aeneid I.273-277), and the abduction of the Sabine women that secured citizen wives and children for Rome (Livy, AUC I.13).
+Rather than being a romantic pairing of vir and femina, the intention of iustum matrimonium was the production of new citizens for Rome.
 To this end the state offered qualified adults civic and social privileges to encourage legal marriage, as well as re-marriage upon the death of a spouse — common, given the regularity of war and the dangers of childbirth and disease — or after divorce, to which wives had equal access from the last half of the first century BCE.
 Recent philological, historical and archaeological scholarship has re-evaluated ancient literary and material evidence about marriage, increasing our appreciation of both the institution and its significance in Roman life.

-Surviving Roman law contains no definition of Roman marriage.
-Rather, the section on marriage in Justinian's Corpus Iuris Civilis opens with a statement of the ideal by the early 3rd century CE jurist Herennius Modestinus:
+Surviving Roman law contains no definition of Roman marriage.Instead, the section on marriage in Justinian's Corpus Iuris Civilis opens with a description of an idealised marriage by the early 3rd century CE jurist Herennius Modestinus:

 Nuptiae sunt coniunctio maris et feminae et consortium omnis vitae, divini et humani iuris communicatio (Digest 23.2.1)